Causal Inference on Networks under Continuous Treatment Interference: Empirical Application

-Following Steps 2 and 3 of the methodology, we predict the individual and neighborhood propensity scores.
-These are then used to estimate the conditional expectation of the outcome given by the model \eqref{eq:Ymodel}.\footnote{Since we make use of nonlinear functions of the individual and network NAC, model \eqref{eq:Ymodel} implies a nonlinear functional form on the direct and network NAC.} The estimated coefficients are reported in Table \ref{tab:y_coef} in the \ref{sec:figures}.
-We then obtain the dose-response functions by following Steps 4 and 5.
+Following steps 2 and 3 of the proposed methodology, we then predict the individual and neighborhood propensity scores.
+These are used to estimate the conditional expectation of the outcome given by model \eqref{eq:Ymodel}.\footnote{Since we make use of nonlinear functions of the individual and network NAC, model \eqref{eq:Ymodel} implies a nonlinear functional form on the direct and network NAC.} The estimated coefficients are reported in Table \ref{tab:y_coef} in Appendix B.\footnote{Standard errors are obtained following the procedure detailed in footnote 15.
+In our application, the assumption underlying the use of this procedure is that the factors contributing to food security in one country - not explained by the set of covariates adopted in our model specification - are independent and identically distributed: i.e., unobserved factors of food security are idiosyncratic, and peculiar to the economy of a country-time unit.
+Our assumption is valid provided that there are no omitted determinants of food security in our model specification.
+In this respect, we are reassured by a large literature which has already adopted the set of variables used in our model specification: see, e.g., \cite{Becker2012}, \cite{Becker2012}, \cite{Egger2012}, \cite{Magrini2017}, and \cite{Serrano2013}.
+Still, in a robustness check, we relax this assumption and hypothesize that our model specification is able to rule out the correlation of unobserved factors of food security within the same year, but not across years.
+Consistently, we compute standard errors using a block bootstrap approach that re-samples countries across time, so to take into account a possible within-country inter-temporal correlation, and conditional on their characteristics, still assume independent observations between countries.
+The confidence intervals of the DRF become wider, yet all our results still hold.
+Results from this exercise are available upon request.} We then obtain the dose-response functions by following Steps 4 and 5.
 That is, we first predict the probability of observing each pair of values of the direct NAC ($z$) and network NAC ($g$), and we then use the individual and neighborhood propensity scores to predict the country-level outcomes corresponding to $Y_i(z,g)$.
 Finally, we obtain the dose-response function by averaging these potential outcomes across all countries.